 Made from plastic, it’s relatively easy to put together.
 The minimum recommended age is 2 years.

 Although this kids’ teepee is best used indoors, your kids can take it outside on a sunny day – just make sure that after playtime is over, the teepee makes it back into the house.

 Putting this thing together is a walk in the park, and you can easily do it on your own.
-The teepee cover comes in a cute gender-neutral stripe pattern and you can machine-wash it as needed.
+The teepee cover comes in a cute gender-neutral stripe pattern.

 To create their own little world, your kids can close the front door but not to worry – you can still check on them through the side mesh window.
 The teepee also comes with a travel bag to take when you’re on the go.

 I recommend decorating the inside of the play tent with soft blankets, stuffed animals, and pillows.